OFFIS-mosaik/mosaik/docs/tutorial/demo1.rst

 'simulator_mosaik:ExampleSim'`` tells mosaik to import the package ``simulator_mosaik`` and instantiate the class ``ExampleSim`` from it.

-The HDF5 database will be started as external process which will communicate with mosaik via sockets.
-The line ``'cmd': 'mosaik-hdf5 %(addr)s'`` tells mosaik to start the simulator by executing the command ``mosaik-hdf5``.
+The data collector will be started as external process which will communicate with mosaik via sockets.
+The line ``'cmd': 'python collector.py %(addr)s'`` tells mosaik to start the simulator by executing the command ``python collector.py``.
 Beforehand, mosaik replaces the placeholder ``%(addr)s`` with its actual socket address HOSTNAME:PORT so that the simulator knows where to connect to.

 The section about the :doc:`Sim Manager </simmanager>` explains all this in detail.